Frank Spano

 Frank Hernández Spano is an actor, screenwriter and director with a cinema career spanning 25 years in more than 25 films.

 As a scriptwriter and director, Spano made the short film Íntimos (2015), and several feature films.

-Spano's film Hora menos (2011) was shown in the official section of the Malaga Festivals 2011, the Moscow Festival, the IFF Panama, the Mostra de Sao Paolo, and the Chicago Latino Film Festival.
+Spano's film Hora menos (2011) was shown in the official section of the Malaga Festivals 2011, the Moscow Festival, the IFF Panama, the Mostra de São Paulo, and the Chicago Latino Film Festival.
 It won the award for best feature film at the International Festival of Las Palmas de Gran Canarias and Madrid Imagen.